Where to Go Kayaking & Stand up Paddle Boarding in Newcastle, Lake Macquarie & Hunter

 Speers Point Boat Ramp

 Located at the back entrance of Speers Point Park.
-Great access for families due to it’s close proximity to the park and soon to be built Multi-Arts Pavillion.
+Great access for families due to it’s close proximity to the park and Multi-Arts Pavillion.
 There are a lot of options on where you can paddle and this is generally a good option for families and beginners.
 From here you can explore calmer waters in Cockle Creek.
 Amenities close by.

 Marmong Point – end of First Street Booragul